LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 provide a `statistics/2` or similar predicate that can be used for a custom solution.
 Depending on the system, individual keys may be provided for each memory area (heap, trail, atom table, ...).
 Aggregating keys may also be provided.
-As an hypothetical example, assume you're running Logtalk with a backend providing a `statistics/2` predicate with a `memory_used` key:
+As a hypothetical example, assume you're running Logtalk with a backend providing a `statistics/2` predicate with a `memory_used` key:

 	test(ack_3, true(Result == 125), [note(memory-Memory)]) :-